 It seems these dates are far out, but in reality, upgrade discussions should begin now in order to prepare appropriately.
 By applying upgrades before products fall out of support, your business will be less vulnerable to security threats, remain in compliance, and continue to receive the latest product support.

 With the introduction of Microsoft Office 365, there are now more stringent requirements to remain compatible with Microsoft cloud services.
 While Office 2013 does not go end-of-extended-support until April 11, 2023, as of October 13, 2020, Office 2013 will no longer work with Office 365.
-Beginning in the summer of 2017, Microsoft announced that Office 365 would only support Office 365 Pro Plus or perpetual licenses in mainstream support.
+As recently as the summer of 2017, Microsoft announced that Office 365 would only support Office 365 Pro Plus or perpetual licenses in mainstream support.

-However, replacing a Windows server, desktop operating system (OS), or even your Office applications isn’t as straightforward as it used to be.
+However, replacing a Windows server, desktop operating system (OS), or even your Office application isn’t as straightforward as it used to be.
 Much has changed since Windows 7 was released in 2009.
-Microsoft is focused on offering cloud-enabled technologies, giving small- to medium-sized businesses a compelling path to the cloud.
-With that, comes the opportunity for businesses to think about their cloud participation.
+Microsoft is now more focused on offering cloud-enabled technologies, giving small- to medium-sized businesses a compelling path to the cloud.
+An example is Microsoft's 'Modern Desktop' offering which covers the operating system, collaboration tools, and mobile security all in one nice bundle.
+With that, however, comes the opportunity for businesses to think about their cloud participation.
 Businesses can take this time to evaluate their daily operations and refine processes that no longer support operational goals.

 Here are some questions that should be posed when upgrading to cloud-capable technologies:

 - How do you currently view IT?
 Is it a cost center or business enabler?